MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-transition.md

 ## How do I start with real-time marketing?

-If you are a new customer, you can directly start using real-time marketing, and will not be able to access outbound module.
+If you're a new customer, you can directly start using real-time marketing, and won't be able to access outbound module.
 Start by exploring real-time marketing and create a journey or send a quick email.

-If you are current customers, Dynamics 365 Marketing is set in “Mixed-mode” both outbound and real-time capabilities are available and can be used simultaneously.
+If you're a current customer, Dynamics 365 Marketing is set in “Mixed-mode” both outbound and real-time capabilities are available and can be used simultaneously.
 Our recommended approach is to start progressively with real-time and then ramp up after you have gained confidence.
 You can start to use real-time for running new journeys.
-This way you will have time to train users and troubleshoot any dependencies or issues that may arise.
+This way you'll have time to train users and troubleshoot any dependencies or issues that may arise.
 Having created and successfully run a few real-time journeys, continue by moving your journeys.
 This would be a great time to revisit if the outbound journeys should be redesigned.
 Many of your journeys could flow more naturally and be reused by using triggers.

 Furthermore, our AI-powered features make transitioning easy and efficient.
 With query assist, you can create segments in real-time within seconds, and content ideas helps you build engaging email content just by providing a few key points.